UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Packalen throws significantly more leather — a 0.3 sig. strike per minute gap.
 Diakiese is far more active with takedowns, averaging 1.3 more per 15 minutes.
 Diakiese has tighter striking defense, making opponents miss more often.

-**The Pick: Marc Diakiese over Teemu Packalen.** We're leaning Diakiese here at 74%, a solid but not overwhelming edge.
-Notably, the betting market has Diakiese at 66% implied while our model sees 74% — a 8-point disagreement that could signal value.
+The Pick: Marc Diakiese over Teemu Packalen.
+The model is firm on this one: Diakiese at 76%.
+Notably, the betting market has Diakiese at 66% implied while our model sees 76% — a 10-point disagreement that could signal value.

 Brad Scott vs Scott Askham